-While the beauty of Japan’s cherry blossoms in bloom is undeniably alluring, whether or not it’s worth the potential downsides is not quite as clear!
+While the beauty of the cherry blossoms in bloom is undeniably alluring, whether or not flower viewing in Japan is worth the potential downsides is not quite as clear!

 Of course, it is in great part this unpredictability and impermanence that has provided inspiration to Japanese poets for centuries.